Paultree/fake-windows-98/README.md

 Checklist:
 - FEATURES:
-    -   You will be creating an SPA (Single Page Application)
+    -   You will be creating an SPA (Single Page Application) - [ x ]
-    -   Desktop has a wallpaper that fits the viewport -
+    -   Desktop has a wallpaper that fits the viewport -[ x ]
     -   There will be selectable icons - [ x ]
-    -   Selecting an icon will open an "app", creating a _modal_ to display some content
+    -   Selecting an icon will open an "app", creating a _modal_ to display some content - [ x ]
-    -   Able to close an app
+    -   Able to close an app - [ x ]
-    -   There will be a selectable menu
+    -   There will be a selectable menu - [ x ]
-    -   Selecting the menu will display a list of text and icons
+    -   Selecting the menu will display a list of text and icons - [ x ]
     -   The current time is displayed somewhere -[ x ]

 - HTML/CSS - [ ]